gridgentoo/firecracker-actions-runner-controller/README.md

 That's why we still rely on ARC's own graceful termination logic in Runner controller for the spec change and replica increase/decrease of RunnerDeployment and replica increase/decrease of RunnerSet, even though we now have the entrypoint based graceful stop handler.

-Our current plan is two-fold:

-- First, we want to improve the RunnerSet to have the same logic as the Runner controller so that you don't need this feature based on the SIGTERM handler for the spec change of RunnerSet.
+Our plan is to improve the RunnerSet to have the same logic as the Runner controller so that you don't need this feature based on the SIGTERM handler for the spec change of RunnerSet.
-- Second, we want to improve this SIGTERM handler based solution to also support runners with dockerd sidecars.

 ### Custom Volume mounts